 4. Real Estate Value

-5. Crime Rates and Statistics
+5. Crime Rates & Statistics

-Keep in mind that just because an area is safe today does not guarantee that it will be safe in the future.
-The long-term stability for a neighborhood can be a determining factor in how safe your surroundings are.
+But just because an area is safe today doesn’t guarantee it will be safe in the future — or vice versa.
+The long-term stability of a neighborhood can be a determining factor in how safe your surroundings are.

-6. Proximity to Family and Friends
+6. Proximity to Family & Friends

 8. Education System

-10. Commute Time and Public Transportation Options
+10. Commute Time & Public Transportation Options

 11. Food Options

 For those disinclined to maintain a home vegetable garden, unreliable (or nonexistent) access to fresh produce is a significant drawback of rural living.
 In rural areas, the nearest grocery store that stocks high-quality produce might well be in the outer suburbs of the nearest big city.
 Ironically, the nearest farmers market might be in the nearest big town too.

 And for logistical reasons and due to low demand, grocery delivery services that bring fresh produce to urban and suburban residents’ doorsteps tend not to serve thinly populated regions.

 Of course, if you have a green thumb, you’ll want to live in a place that affords plenty of room to exercise it.
 A small container garden is fine for hobbyists and home cooks looking to top up their fresh herb supplies, but fully replicating your grocery store’s produce aisle (during the growing season, at least) requires thousands of square feet of raised beds.

 Do you prefer the comforting cloak of anonymity to the glare of the small-town spotlight?
 You’re a natural fit for big-city life.